Pixens/Discord-Token-Mail-Verifier/README.md

 # Discord Token Mail Verifier
 This tool is used to verify email of any discord token.
-It can claim a token or verify it.
+It can claim a tokens as well.

 ## How To Run
 > 1) Clone / download this repository